fonz-e-boy/CE212/README.md

-## CE212
+# CE212 (Web Application Programming)
 ## Web Application Programming Assignment 1

 ### Excercise 1

 As part of my Web Development module, this assignment comprises of three excercises.
-Exercise 1 (named Converter.html), allows the user to input a range of values and proceses a conversion table from Celcius to Farenheit (or vice versa.)
+Exercise 1 (named Converter.html), allows the user to input a range of values and proceses a conversion table from Celcius to Farenheit (or vice versa)

 ### Exercise 2